The Legendary Trans-Siberian: Naadam

 - Travel on Moscow’s famous metro and visit some of the beautiful stations

-- Enjoy an exclusive lunch in Stalin’s secret bunker
+- Enjoy an exclusive dinner in Stalin’s secret bunker

 - See a thrilling Cossack show in a magnificent palace in St Petersburg